This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Child Ticket Price 5-12: $139, 12 and under ski free with an adult purchasing a 5+ day ticket

-Steamboat Springs may be known as “Ski town USA” and it’s remote location may have you feeling like you’ve escaped to another world.
-Despite producing 88 skiing champions, Steamboat has a soft spot for families.
+Steamboat Springs may be known as “Ski Town USA” and its remote location may have you feeling like you’ve escaped to another world.
+Despite producing 88 skiing champions, Steamboat has a soft spot for families, making it one of the best family ski resorts in Colorado.
 You’ll first notice this from the many wagons leaving the rustic, “cowboy-esque” ski village for the slopes.
 This means less lugging for all the family and more energy for the slopes!
 And there truly are slopes for all types at Steamboat.

-You’ll find the typical thigh-burners for the weathered skiers and the gentle slopes for the beginners.
-And if you’re not a regular skiing family or would just like to brush up everyone’s skills, there’s an on-resort ski school offering half-day and full-days skiing lessons.
+You’ll find the typical thigh-burners for the weathered skiers and the gentle slopes for the beginners at this Colorado family ski resort.
+And if you’re not a regular skiing family or would just like to brush up everyone’s skills, there’s an on-resort ski school offering half-day and full-day skiing lessons.

-Ever the kid-friendly resort, SteamBoat is kitted out with a kids-only magic carpet lift to blow the little ones away!
+Ever the kid-friendly Colorado resort, Steamboat is kitted out with a kids-only magic carpet lift to blow the little ones away!
 And of course, plenty of lifts to let parents rest their weary feet.
 And for an even more luxurious après-ski treat, we why not try out Strawberry Park Hot Springs?
+Not only is Steamboat one of the best kid-friendly ski resorts in Colorado, but there’s so much to do in the area, making Steamboat one of the best Colorado winter vacations.

 Location: Keystone, Colorado